Quantum logic is undecidable: Consequences for the hypergraph approach to contextuality

 \begin{proof} If every $C^*(H)$ was residually finite-dimensional, then we could use the algorithm of~\cite{compnorm} to determine whether $\|1\|=0$ or $\|1\|=1$ in $C^*(H)$, which are the only two possibilities depending on whether $C^*(H) = 0$ (no quantum representation) or $C^*(H)\neq 0$ (there is a quantum representation).
 This contradicts Corollary~\ref{isc}.
 If there were only finitely many exceptions to this residual finite-dimensionality, then there would also have to exist an algorithm which simply treats these exceptional cases separately. \end{proof}

 As far as we know, this is the first time that the strategy of~\cite{compnorm} has been successfully employed to show that some finitely presented C*-algebras are not residually finite-dimensional.
-We do not know \emph{which ones} of these C*-algebras fail to be residually finite-dimensional, and in particular the decidability status of the problem ``For given $H$, is $C^*(H)$ residually finite-dimensional?'' is unclear.
+We do not know \emph{which ones} of these C*-algebras fail to be residually finite-dimensional.